 Appropriated reserves are funds saved from prior years that are not needed to meet current expenses.
-These funds are represented in the County's financial statements as Fund Balance or Net Position depending on the type of fund.
+These funds are represented in the County's financial statements as Fund Balance.
 The County budgeted \$23.2 million of reserves to fund capital projects and \$9.0 million of reserves to fund previous commitments for one-time projects in the General Fund.
 Appropriated reserves are not used for ongoing expenditures in these two funds.
-The Sewer Fund is using savings to pay for capital improvements related to pumping systems, whereas, the Water Fund is using savings for operational costs to pay for the water purchase from the City of Rehoboth.
-Overtime, the County will continue to raise rates in the Water Fund to eliminate the use of savings.
-Below is the change to Fund Balance for all the County's funds except the American Rescue Plan Act Grant since there is no starting fund balance nor use of fund balance in this fund.
-The second table shows what the use of savings will be spent on.
+Below is the change to Fund Balance for the County's governmental funds.
+The second table shows what the funds will be spent on.